Barcelona’s most iconic churches

 It doesn’t matter if you come to Barcelona for only one day or plan to stay for a week or more.
 One thing is sure: you will visit at least one of these nine most famous churches in Barcelona.
-These churches are a must-do in the city for their beauty, elegance, history, and religion.
+These churches are a must-see in the city for their beauty, elegance, history, and religious significance.

 What are the differences between a church, a basilica, a cathedral, or a monastery…